maryreader/personal-website/content/post/getting-started/index.md

 _____________________

-This post was originally published on the LSE’s British Policy and Politics blog: https://blogs.lse.ac.uk/politicsandpolicy/two-child-limit/
+This post was published by the LSE’s British Policy and Politics blog: https://blogs.lse.ac.uk/politicsandpolicy/two-child-limit/

 Note: This project has been funded by the Nuffield Foundation, but the views expressed are those of the authors and not necessarily the Foundation.